Des Plaines Methodist Camp Ground

 Several important meeting houses were built for the many ongoing gatherings.
 In 1903 the American Tabernacle was built based on the architectural principles of the Eiffel Tower, rendering it devoid of support pillars that might obstruct a view of the stage.
 Later named the Waldorf Tabernacle (after Bishop Ernest Lynn Waldorf), its circular shape mimics the original tents and other similar tabernacles built for similar Chautauqua meetings throughout the United States.
 Cottages built around the circle are among the oldest surviving.
 All cottages are built on paths that lead to at least one of the many tabernacles.

 In 1906 the current Wesley Tabernacle was built as the new Swedish Tabernacle.
 A small, round Norwegian Tabernacle that could be seen from Algonquin Road caved in from heavy snows in the late 1990s.
 In the early decades of camp meeting, groups of Swedes, Germans, Norwegians and other ethnicities still spoke the mother tongue, creating a mild segregation which faded with time and assimilation.

 Famous frequenters to the Camp Ground included D.L.
 Moody, Frances E. Willard, Billy Sunday, Mahalia Jackson and other Christian celebrities of local and international acclaim.

-Camp Meeting met uninterrupted from 1860 through the late 1900s, at which time the nature of camp meeting was renamed and reformatted.
+Camp Meeting met uninterrupted from 1860 through the early 2000s, at which time the nature of camp meeting was renamed and reformatted.
 It still includes ongoing Sunday worship services and summer events.
 Residents continue to own and rent cottages during the months between May and October, with one cottage designated for a year-round caretaker.

 In the early years, minor floods came no more than every seven years in the spring, creating very little inconvenience to campers.
 Due to excessive urban build-up in the outlying swamp tributaries to the Des Plaines River, the camp is subject to more and more floods each year, rising to levels that put some two-story cottages underwater to the rafters.

 The camp was added to the National Register of Historic Places in 2005.